DSCI-310-2025/dsci-310-group-15/README.md

 **4. Access the analysis**

-Open your browser and go to the website http://localhost:8815 with username: **rstudio**
+Open your browser and go to the website http://localhost:8815

 **5. Run the analysis script**